cakemanager/docs/docs/Tutorials-And-Examples/Quick-Start.md

 Beginner Tutorial
 ===================
 In this tutorial we will add our CakeManager.
-So, that means we will have our login-system, and will be able to use extra plugins to make our work easier
+So, that means we will have our login-system, and will be able to use extra plugins to make our work easier.
+We asume you already did the [QuikStart-tutorial from CakePHP](http://book.cakephp.org/3.0/en/quickstart.html).

 Getting the CakeManager
 -----------------------